Antonio Brown is putting down the football and picking up some textbooks.

 Brown announced on Twitter that he would not be playing for the NFL anymore and aired his frustration with the power that owners have with the ability to “cancel deals do whatever they want at anytime.”

-“Will not be playing in [email protected] anymore these owners can cancel deals do whatever they want at anytime we will see if the @NFLPA hold them accountable sad they can just void guarantees anytime going on 40m 2 months will see if they pay up,” Brown wrote Sunday on Twitter.
+“Will not be playing in the@NFL anymore these owners can cancel deals do whatever they want at anytime we will see if the @NFLPA hold them accountable sad they can just void guarantees anytime going on 40m 2 months will see if they pay up,” Brown wrote Sunday on Twitter.

 The newest report of sexual misconduct comes from a woman who additionally said Brown texted her intimidating and threatening messages.